All Products

 FAQ about the common kernel network parameters of Linux ECS instances

-What do I do if I cannot connect to a Linux ECS instance and the "nf_conntrack: table full, drop packet" error message appears in the /var/log/message log?
+What do I do if I cannot remotely connect to a Linux ECS instance and the "nf_conntrack: table full, dropping packet" error message appears in the /var/log/message log?

 Problem description

-You cannot connect to a Linux ECS instance.
-When you ping the instance, ping packets are discarded or the ping fails.
-The following error message frequently appears in the /var/log/message system log:
+You cannot remotely connect to an ECS instance.
+When you ping the destination instance, packets are lost or the ping command fails.
+The following error message frequently appears in the /var/log/message system log.

 Feb 6 16:05:07 i-*** kernel: nf_conntrack: table full, dropping packet.